 - 1 pumpkin

-Lay pumpkin on baking sheet skin side up.
-This let's the flesh of the pumpkin steam in the oven without getting dried out.
+- Lay each half of the pumpkin on the baking sheet, skin side up.
+This lets the flesh of the pumpkin steam in the oven without getting dried out.

-To freeze, if desired, place in an airtight container after the pumpkin cools.
+- To freeze the pumpkin, if desired, place it in an airtight container after the pumpkin cools.
 If you're using a glass jar, be sure to leave space at the top so the glass doesn't break when the pumpkin freezes, as it will expand slightly while freezing.